s-yano/csvql/README.md

     $ cat sample.csv | csvql --header --sql "select max(age) from tbl"
     52

+And you can specify source csvfile at the first argment, instead of --source option or stdin:

+    $ csvql sample.csv --header --sql "select max(age) from tbl"
+    52

 Save to db-file:

     $ csvql --source sample.csv --header --save-to test.db